 Australian Intelligence Corps

-Australian Intelligence Corps personnel are employed in a number of specialty areas, including combat intelligence, counter intelligence, imagery analysis and linguists.
+Australian Intelligence Corps personnel are employed in a range of specialist roles including:

-- counter intelligence is primarily concerned with the protection of Army's personnel, information and equipment from foreign interference and from espionage, sabotage and subversion
+- Counterintelligence –primarily concerned with the protection of Army's personnel, information and equipment from foreign interference and from espionage, sabotage and subversion

 - All Source Analysis – focused on the fusion of all available sources of information regarding a problem or operational area into coherent assessments for commanders

 - Signals Intelligence – intelligence derived from electronic signals and systems such as communications systems, radars, and weapons systems

 - Cyber Threat Intelligence – understanding and assessing the threats to Army networks and deployed information systems.